codahale/veil/docs/src/design/sres.md

 $$r \gets H(\tau || {pk}_S || {pk}_R || \kappa)$$

 The end result is a challenge scalar which is cryptographically dependent on the prior values and on the ciphertext as sent (and not, as in previous insider-secure signcryption KEM constructions, the plaintext).
-This, and the ratcheting of the duplex's state, ensures the scalar $r$ and $s$ cannot leak information about the plaintext.
+This and the ratcheting of the duplex's state ensure the scalars $r$ and $s$ cannot leak information about the plaintext.

 Finally, the inclusion of the masked bits of scalars $S_0$ and $S_1$ prior to generating the challenge scalar $r$ makes their masked bits (and thus the entire ciphertext) non-malleable.